pedrobergamini/WorldCamps/README.md

+# WorldCamps
-WorldCamps is a FullStack application with studying purposes.
-(It's not a real company) Will be updated in the future with more features
+WorldCamps is a FullStack application for studying purposes (it's not a real company).
+It will be updated with more features in the future.